>

 Eligibility Documentation Options

 Students applying to Vanderbilt Summer Academy who select this option should submit qualifying documentation at the time of application.
-Please note that test scores in the 90th percentile and above for age group in one or more sections on an advanced achievement assessment (ACT, SAT, PSAT) OR any other nationally normed standardized assessment (such as state testing, MAP/NWEA testing, ITBS, or ERB) if advanced achievement assessment scores are not available suggests that VSA would be a good fit academically for a student.
+Please note that test scores in the 90th percentile and above for age group in one or more sections on an advanced achievement assessment (ACT, SAT, PSAT) OR any other nationally normed standardized assessment (such as state testing, MAP/NWEA testing, ITBS, or ERB) suggests that VSA would be a good fit academically for a student.
 We also accept cognitive measures (i.e., WISC-V, CogAT, Otis Lennon, Stanford-Binet) and out-of-level test scores (i.e., ACT in 7th grade).
 Individual ability and/or achievement assessments from psychologists are also accepted.
 All pages of the individual evaluation and assessment need to be included.
 Test scores should be less than three years old.

-When reviewing scores, we look specifically at strengths and accelerated achievement in the content area(s) for selected course(s) of interest.
-For example, if a student is applying to a humanities course, the VSA team is looking at reading/writing/ELA test scores.
-PTY does not have cutoffs for standardized test scores in order to apply to the program.
-Also, please note that scores above the 90th percentile do not automatically guarantee admission into the program based on VSA’s randomized admissions process.
+When reviewing scores and assessment reports, we look specifically at strengths and accelerated achievement in the content area(s) for selected course(s) of interest.
+For example, if a student is applying to a humanities course, the VSA team is looking at reading/writing/ELA test scores to determine fit.
+While PTY does not have cutoffs for standardized test scores in order to apply to the program, scores around the 90th percentile or above have the best chance of immediate placement if there is course availability.
+At the same time, please note that scores above the 90th percentile do not automatically guarantee admission into the program based on VSA’s priority window and randomized admissions process.

-**If a student submits test scores slightly below the 90th percentile, we encourage a student to submit their transcript as well.
-This additional information is useful when determining fit for the program.
-We also ask that all students who apply for classes with prerequisites make sure to submit a transcript.
-Transcripts can be submitted as a picture or screenshot of a student’s unofficial record but must include the student’s name and show grades for the 2021-2022 school year and the fall 2022 school year.**
+We ask that all students submit a transcript in addition to their test scores.
+This additional information can be useful when determining fit for the program when test scores are below the 90th percentile.
+We also ask that all students who apply for classes with prerequisites make sure that the transcript reflects the prerequisite qualifications.
+Transcripts can be submitted as a picture or screenshot of a student’s unofficial record but must include the student’s name and show grades for the 2024-2025 school year and the fall 2025 school year.**

 If a student’s test scores fall significantly below the 90th percentile in the area of VSA course interest, students should select the portfolio option as this option provides additional information for VSA staff to use when determining if placement in the program would be a good academic fit.